GoDaddy Review: Cons (3) and Pros (4) for 2025

 Our GoDaddy review shows an average response time of 292 ms.

-GoDaddy also offers fast page loading speeds.
-It had an average loading time of 292 ms in 2022, edging out other popular hosts like SiteGround (384 ms), A2 Hosting (295 ms), and Hostinger (318 ms).
+GoDaddy has significantly improved its page loading speeds in recent years.
+Independent testing in 2025 shows an average loading time of 1.44 seconds, which is a substantial improvement and now competitive with other popular hosts like SiteGround (384 ms), A2 Hosting (295 ms), and Hostinger (318 ms).

 Every second counts with page loading time.
-A 2022 Portent study shows that a website that loads in one second has a three times higher conversion rate than a website that takes five seconds or more to load.
+A 2025 Portent study shows that a website that loads in one second has conversion rates that are 3 times higher than a website that takes five seconds to load.
+Additionally, 83% of users now expect websites to load in 3 seconds or less.

-GoDaddy’s fast page loading speeds can be an advantage for business websites and online stores, as it could result in more visitors being converted into customers.
+GoDaddy’s improved page loading speeds can be a significant advantage for business websites and online stores, as it could result in more visitors being converted into customers.

-3. Economy Plan Offers Great Value (for a Single Basic Website)
+3. Economy Plan Offers Competitive Value (for a Single Basic Website)

 Features of GoDaddy's Economy plan.

-As mentioned earlier, GoDaddy’s Economy plan is one of the best values for a single, basic website.
-Priced at only $2.99/month with a 12-month contract, it includes one website, up to 25 GB of storage, unmetered bandwidth, and a free domain name for an annual plan.
+GoDaddy’s Economy plan, while no longer the cheapest option on the market, offers reasonable value for a single, basic website.
+Priced at $6.99/month with a 12-month contract, it includes one website, up to 25 GB of storage, unmetered bandwidth, and a free domain name for an annual plan.

 It also comes with a free SSL and Office 365 email service for two mailboxes for the first year.
 After that, SSL costs $99.99/year, and the Office 365 email service costs $47.76/year.

-In comparison, Bluehost‘s single website plan is similar in price to GoDaddy’s at first ($2.95/month with a 12-month contract).
-But Bluehost’s renewal price is more expensive at $10.99/month vs. GoDaddy’s $9.99/month.
+In comparison, Bluehost‘s single website plan is more affordable at $2.95/month with a 12-month contract.
+However, GoDaddy’s renewal price is more competitive at $9.99/month vs. Bluehost’s $10.99/month.

 4. Over 125 One-Click Install Applications